osgeonl/geonetwork-dutch-skin/README.md

-# A custom view for GeoNetwork: 'Dutch Government Skin'
+# A custom view for GeoNetwork: 'Dutch Government Skin' - Version 2

 This project contains a skin for the GeoNetwork Opensource project at https://github.com/geonetwork.
 A skin generally consists of a number of overrides for templates (html), styles (less) and scripts (js).
 The skin can be added to a GeoNetwork core sources as a git submodule or as a zipfile to a pre-build WAR.

+Version 2 is rebuilt from the ground up.
+It's closely matched with the latest version of GeoNetwork OpenSource.

 ## Features:
 - Design slightly follows [dutch rijkshuisstijl](https://www.rijkshuisstijl.nl/)